 Individual Retirement Account (IRA)

-Using an alternative broker is recommended if you plan to open an IRA to save money for retirement.
+Some users utilize online brokers to open an IRA account and start saving for their retirement.
 No IRA or solo 401(k) accounts are available through Robinhood; instead, the company only offers individual taxable accounts.

 - M1 Finance